Internet-of-People/iop-blockchain/README.md

 # Installing

+You can find installer Packages on the [community repositories](http://repo.fermat.community)

+We will provide Windows, MacOSX and other Packages after the beta phase.

 ## Ubuntu Packages

 To install IoP the first time, add new repository to /etc/apt/sources.list.d/IoP.list with your editor (here "nano"):